swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 If there are more overloads with more parameters and return values, DocC may suggest a combination of parameter types and return value types to uniquely disambiguate each overload.
-For example consider a hypothetical weather service with these three overloads---with different parameter types and different return types---for a hypothetical `forecast(for:at:)` method:
+For example consider a hypothetical weather service with these three overloads---with different parameter types and different return types---for a `forecast(for:at:)` method:

 ```swift
 public func forecast(for days: DateInterval, at location: Location) -> HourByHourForecast     { /* ... */ }